 configuration at Cloudflare.
 I had to exclude the apex domains from the script

-since they resolve non-deterministically due to how ALIAS
+since they resolve non-deterministically due to how ALIAS/CNAME flattening is implemented.
+I

 could have written a further spec to check the content at each domain, which